 Most commonly, a player called for clipping will be given a minor penalty.
 This means the player will be forced to sit in the penalty box for two minutes.
 During those two minutes, the offending player’s team will be a man down with only four skaters on the ice.

 Clipping can be considered a major penalty if the player who was clipped suffers injuries in any form.
 Major penalties result in a greater five-minute stay in the penalty box, and the offender’s team will be a man down while the player serves the penalty.

 Clipping was made illegal after the 2002 playoffs following the collision between Darcy Tucker and Michael Peca.
-Tucker aimed below Peca’s knees and the hit resulted in a season ending injury for Peca.
+Tucker aimed below Peca’s knees, and the hit resulted in a season-ending injury for Peca.
 Turker’s hit has become the textbook example of clipping in today’s game.

 Hip checks are legal hits in hockey that initiate contact above a player’s knees, while clipping is an illegal hit targeting below a player’s knees.
-It is often simple to distinguish between the two forms of contact because most players who conduct acts of clipping are intending to inflict pain upon the opponent.
-Hip checks may cause a player to lose balance and crash violently to the ice, but the contact itself is not intended to cause injury.
+It is often simple to distinguish between the two forms of contact because most players who conduct acts of clipping intend to inflict pain upon the opponent.
+Hip checks may cause a player to lose balance and crash violently to the ice, but the contact is not intended to cause injury.

 Yes, hip checking is allowed in the NHL.
 To ensure a hip check is not called a clipping penalty, a player must make contact above the knees.
-Never should a player intend to injure another player while hip checking.
+Never should a player intend to injure another player when hip checking.
 Hip checks can be momentum swingers in the NHL.
 A clean hip check will result in a turnover and a scoring opportunity.
 Also, hard hip checks will get the crowd on their feet and into the game.